irskep/ct/Readme.md

 ct - Company Time
 =================

 `ct` is a time tracking tool requiring Python 2.7 and `python-dateutil`.
+If you are on a Mac, it can update your Adium status with what you are working on.

 Workflow
 --------